Xuther001/propertyrsbe/README.md

 }
 </code></pre>

-Using whatever methods you like, inject the following properties into Redis Database after you've created the tables above:<br>
+Using whatever methods you like, inject the following properties into Amazon RDS Database after you've created the tables above:<br>
 <pre><code>
 {
     "property": {